 Any reports of bullying and prejudice will be carefully monitored and dealt with accordingly.
 Training will be given to all staff to ensure that they are aware of the process for reporting and following up incidents of prejudice-related bullying.
+New staff will be given a copy of the policy as part of their induction pack.

-9. Complaints procedures
+8. Complaints procedures